alexandrvslv/datawf/Readme.md

 Main widgets:

 - LayoutList - universal widget, can be used like list view, tree view or property view.
 Support sorting, grouping, filtering and can construct from reflection
-- Toolsbar - buttons container(missed in Xwt)
+- Toolsbar - buttons container
 - GroupBox - widget layout container
 - DockBox - dock panel manager
 - ToolWindow - helper window